fvaleri/strimzi-debugging/sessions/002/README.md

 my-cluster-kafka-bootstrap-test.apps.cluster-8z6kz.8z6kz.sandbox425.opentlc.com:443
 ```

-We have all required data, so we can configure the client, connect to the cluster and send some messages in a secure
+With all these data, we can now configure the client, connect to the cluster and try sending some messages in a secure
 way.
-Make sure to have the [Kafka client scripts in your path](/sessions/001).
+Make sure to have the [Kafka scripts in your path](/sessions/001).

 ```sh
 $ cat <<EOF >/tmp/client.properties